Ram Loevy: Khirbet Khize

-In 1978, Loevy was propelled into the spotlight for his dramatization of the novella Khirbet Khize (חרבת חיזעה) by S. Yizhar.
+In 1978, Loevy was propelled into the spotlight for his dramatization of the novella Khirbet Khizeh (חרבת חיזעה) by S. Yizhar.
 The story, written in May 1949, tells of how Israeli soldiers expelled the Palestinian inhabitants of the fictional village of Khirbet Khize from their homes toward the end of the 1948 Arab-Israeli War.
 Though controversial, the story was well-known, and had been incorporated into the Israeli curriculum.
 S. Yizhar was a highly respected author, a recipient of the Israel Prize, and served in the Knesset from 1949 to 1967.

 Loevy first proposed the dramatization of the story in 1972, but was rejected by the Israel Broadcasting Authority.
 He submitted the proposal again in 1977, this time with a script by Daniella Carmi, hoping that the film would be used to mark Israel's 30th Independence Day.
 This time the film was approved, and he was given a budget of IL700,000, an enormous sum at the time.
 He filmed in the West Bank and completed the film in August of that year.
 There was some debate over whether the film should be screened because of its controversial nature, but after a screening before the board of the IBA, it was decided to go ahead.
 In 1977, while the film was being produced, a new government headed by Menachem Begin was voted into power, Anwar Sadat visited Jerusalem, and people from across the political spectrum began to question whether it should be screened, given the sensitivity of potential peace negotiations.
 Khirbet Khize was originally planned to be aired on 16 January 1978, but on that day the joint Israeli-Egyptian Political Committee first met in Jerusalem, and it was deemed inappropriate.
 When the talks broke down in February, it was decided to screen the film in the context of a political talk show to enable a public debate.
 A decision was made to reconvene the IBA board to make a final decision, as two members were opposed, but in the end, Minister of Education Zevulon Hammer stepped in and blocked the film from being aired at all.